-Safari for iOS and OS X lets you mark websites you fancy as your Favorites, so they’re easy to access when you select Safari’s Smart Search field at the top.
-Your Favorites also appear on new tabs and windows, are listed in your bookmarks, appear on a dedicated Favorites page and can be added as a bar below Safari’s toolbar.
+Safari for iOS and macOS lets you mark websites you like as your Favorites, so they’re easy to access from the Start Page and the address bar.
+Your Favorites are also listed on your bookmarks page and can be added as a bar below Mac’s Safari’s toolbar.
 It’s a convenient feature that enables more productive browsing for those who remember to file websites they frequent as their Favorites.

-About Favorites in Safari for iPhone and iPad
+Hide Favorites in Safari for iPhone and iPad

-2) Tap Edit.
+- Tap Edit.

-About Favorites in Safari for Mac
+Hide Favorites in Safari for Mac

 On your Mac, the Favorites section is displayed in Safari’s toolbar, on new windows and tabs, when you enter a private-browsing mode or visit the Favorites page.
 Unlike Safari for iOS, however, Safari for Mac includes a richer set of controls for adjusting where your favorite websites are shown.

-2) To remove your favorite websites from a drop-down list that appears when you click in Safari’s Smart Search field, go to Safari → Preferences → Search and untick the box next to Show Favorites.
+2) To remove your favorite websites from a drop-down list that appears when you click in Safari’s Smart Search field, go to Safari > Preferences > Search and untick the box next to Show Favorites.

 Now when you run a search or type a URL, Safari will list your frequently visited websites below the Smart Search field, but not your Favorites.